ga-wdi-boston/php-guide/README.md

 **If you did not have `/etc/hosts`**, please `touch /etc/hosts` and paste all of the above.

-### Launching Vagrant

-Run `vagrant up` from `~/Homestead`.

-> Note: Vagrant will continue running in the background of your machine.
-If you
-> need to verify its status, run `vagrant status`.
-If you need to shut Vagrant
-> down, run `vagrant halt`.

-You can then navigate to your app from [http://homestead.app](http://homestead.app)

 ## Installing Laravel

 Laravel is the most popular choice for application development in PHP.